hack-technicolor/hack-technicolor/docs/Recovery.md

 4. Place Gateway into BOOTP mode, this is achieved by turning it off, holding the reset button down and powering on.
     - For TG789vac and TG799vac wait for the ethernet light to flash.
     - For TG800vac count to about 5.
+    - For CobraXh wait for the power light to flash white.
     - TFTP may detect the sooner though.

 5. Let the firmware flash, a download progress bar will show.
 When completed, the Gateway will start flashing the received firmware.
 Wait for the Gateway to reboot.